cozuya/secret-hitler/README.md

 ## Installation

-Install node.js LTS.
+Install [node.js LTS](https://nodejs.org/en/), have it in your path.

+Install [git](https://git-scm.com/downloads), have it in your path.

-Install mongodb, have it in your path.
+Install [mongodb](https://www.mongodb.com/download-center?ct=atlasheader#community), have it in your path.

 Make a .env file in the root directory and add the following to it:

-> MONGOPORT={5 digit number here}
+> MONGOPORT=27017

 then

 > git clone https://github.com/cozuya/secret-hitler.git

+Now move your .env file from the root directory to the secret-hitler folder you just created.

 > cd secret-hitler